 The Republic’s second President, Mirabeau Lamar, had a much bolder

 Lamar sought freedom from United States influence and, more importantly,

 eventual expansion of the Republic of Texas all the way to

 the Pacific Ocean.
 Lamar also refused to shy away from conflict with

 in order to achieve his goals.
 In his 1838 inaugural address the second

 were concerned when he warned, “If peace can be obtained only by

 the sword, let the sword do its work.”

 of Velasco, one open to public scrutiny and the other kept secret,

 were signed by Santa Anna after the Battle

 of San Jacinto.
 In the public treaty the Mexican dictator recognized

 not the Nueces River as Mexico

 had long claimed.
-Lamar interpreted this controversial treaty provision to include
+Lamar interpreted this controversial treaty provision

-the river’s headwaters in the far northern foothills
+of Mexico to the river’s headwaters in the far northern foothills

 this view, the long established town of Santa Fe and half the province

 of New Mexico would fall within the boundary of

 Establishing sovereignty over New Mexico would promote Lamar’s goal

 of westward expansion, but even more important, it would give the

 Republic of Texas a new source of revenue.
 A thriving system of trade

 Santa Fe Trail opened in 1821, after Mexico gained its independence

 from Spain.
 President Lamar, desperate for a new source of income

 for the nearly destitute Republic, wanted

 to take control of this profitable enterprise.

-1841, President Lamar sought Congressional approval to send an expedition to New
+1841, President Lamar sought Congressional approval to send an expedition

-to send the expedition on his own initiative;
+request, Lamar proposed to send the expedition on his own initiative;

 Fe, and to offer the citizens of New Mexico an opportunity to voluntarily

 join the Republic.
-Of course it was rumored that
+Of course it was rumored that should the Mexicans

-if and when the opportunity presented itself.
+when the opportunity presented itself.